jguida941/spring-boot-ssl-demo/doc/guides/implementation-instructions.md

 1. Check the console output for error messages
 2. Verify all imports are correct in `ServerApplication.java`
 3. Make sure Maven dependencies are downloaded: `./mvnw clean install`

 ---

-## Screenshots Needed for Your Report

-For the assignment report, capture these screenshots:

-1. **Certificate CER file** - Shows the exported certificate details
-2. **Checksum verification page** - Browser showing `https://localhost:8443/hash` with your name and checksum
-3. **Secure connection indicator** - Browser showing HTTPS padlock (even with the self-signed warning)

----